Transformation as a

-- Socialize information technology investment governance model and gather feedback
+- Socialize digital investment governance model and gather feedback

 - Operate, monitor and advance UHN Digital

-- 85% of UHN’s IT operational spend was consolidated through the transfer of IT staff and budgets from 11 IT areas into the Technology and Innovation Portfolio
+- The Phase 2 Data Mapping and Validation Sprints were completed to support the transfer in April 2018 of IT staff and budgets from four IT areas into the Technology and Innovation portfolio

-- The new investment model will be socialized and stress tested with key UHN stakeholders across the organization and their feedback will be used to refine the model
+- The Digital Demand Management (DDM) framework will be validated and stress tested with key UHN stakeholders to refine the processes, tools and structures

 David Jaffray (Lead)